 U.S. Highway 17

 U.S. 17 straddles Georgia's Gold Coast between Jacksonville, Florida and Hardeeville, South Carolina.
-The federal highway meanders through coastal communities such as Kingsland, Brunswick, Darien, Richmond Hill, and Savannah on its course parallel to Interstate 95.
+The U.S. highway generally serves local traffic as it parallels I-95 through coastal communities such as Kingsland, Brunswick, Darien and Richmond Hill.
 Georgia 25 co-signs with the route for almost the entire route through the Peach State.

 Sidney Lanier Bridge